Matt-BF/fastars/README.md

 # fastars

 `fastars` fetches records from large BGZF-compressed FASTA files using a self-contained `.ffx` index.
-It writes FASTA records to standard output, so it fits directly into shell pipelines.
+It writes FASTA (nucleotide and protein) records to standard output, so it fits directly into shell pipelines.

 ## Requirements